MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/set-up-cloud-pc-for-business.md

 # Set up Microsoft 365 Cloud PC for Business

-This article is for people plan to purchase and set up Microsoft 365 Cloud PC for Business plan.
+This article is for people who plan to purchase and set up Microsoft 365 Cloud PC for Business plan.

 Microsoft Cloud PC for Business is a version of [Microsoft Cloud PC](https://review.docs.microsoft.com/mem/cloudpc/overview?branch=release-cloudpc) that is made specifically for use in smaller companies.